Performance Details

 Target #1: Circuit Rider assistance is provided to eligible communities.

-Target #2: 100 percent of Renewable Energy Fund (REF) projects are underway.
+Target #2: Successful completion of approved and awarded Renewable Energy Fund (REF) projects.